 Laura grew up in Adelaide Hill, South Australia, where she lived on a small farm and attended an agricultural high school.
 In 2004, her family moved to England where she worked at the RSPCA before completing her veterinary nurse training in 2012 at an emergency clinic.

-Laura spent time traveling around South East Asia and New Zealand, before moving to beautiful Garibaldi Highlands, BC to continue her career as a veterinary nurse.
+Laura spent time traveling around South East Asia and New Zealand, before moving to Squamish to continue her career as a veterinary nurse.

-In her free time, Laura is an avid outdoor enthusiast who enjoys camping, snowboarding and hiking.
-She is a particularly accomplished competitive mountain biker.
-During the last racing season, she competed in multiple Enduro races, regularly placing first on the podium.
+In her free time, Laura is an avid outdoor enthusiast who enjoys camping, snowboarding, hiking and mountain biking.

-Carly grew up here in Squamish and currently resides in North Vancouver.
-She graduated from the Veterinary Assistant Programme, with honours, in February 2016.
+Carly grew up in Squamish.
+She graduated from the Veterinary Assistant Program, with honours, in February 2016.
 Carly is excited to start her new career at Garibaldi Veterinary Hospital.